jadecobra/python_tdd_exercises/source/classes/inheritance_w_unittest.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<classes: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<test objects with unittest: tests>`

 ----